 There would be no more yelling in your home.
 Some heart-felt tears, maybe.
 Lots of hugging, smiling, laughing, fun.

-twirling her around, both of you laughing.
+her around, both of you laughing.
 Hold that picture for a full 60 seconds.
 Watch it like a movie.
 How are you feeling and acting?
-How
+How is your child

-is your child responding?
+responding?
 Let that heart-melting, connected feeling soak in.
-You're programming your subconscious, so you can create more of these
+You're programming your subconscious, so you can create more of these moments in your

-feel that feeling again.
+that feeling again.
 (Yes, before you correct your child.)
 Sounds hard?
 Keep practicing.
 It gets easier.
-It helps if you can see things from your
+It helps if you can see things from your child's

 go calm down and re-center yourself in your loving vision.
 If your guidance to your child comes from anger or fear, it will backfire.
 If it comes from